 Let’s All Do Our Part

 We believe that the spirit behind most festivals is that of love, care for self and community, and overall healthy lifestyles.
 Part of what makes the experience great is a conscious collective effort to improve ourselves and our surroundings.
-We should make efforts to take care of the spaces we use so that we can all continue to have festivals in the same space without degrading the area.
+We can make efforts to take care of the spaces so we can continue to have festivals in the same space without degrading the area.
+More than one event has been banned from a venue because of trash.

 If you have more questions about festivals and the environment, or if you have tips or feedback on this topic, get in touch with us today.
 We’d love to hear how you feel on this subject and what other ideas you might have.